mike-kane/teacher-chatbot-demo/data/nlu.md

 - project for history class
 - I'd like the project sheet for history class, please
 - I'd like the project for history, pls
- I'd like the project sheet for history, plz

 ## intent:inquire_missing_assignments
 - Missing work